It’s that time of year again. No, we’re not talking about the holidays. We’re talking about the dreaded winter moth.

 Believe it or not, one of the cheapest ways to eliminate these pests is with soapy water.
 That’s right—the same stuff you use to wash your dishes can also be used to control winter moths.

-Here’s what you need to do: make some soapy water insecticide, put it into small dishes, and then place them outside near a light source.
+Here’s what you need to do: make some soapy water insecticide, put it in small dishes, and then place the dishes outside near a light source.
 These make excellent moth traps.

 Wherever the moths see the light, they will flock to it.
 They will then fall into the soapy water and suffocate.